andrei-coelho/ImageBuilder/README.md

 # Image Builder

-ImageBuilder is a php library for easily creating / editing images.
+ImageEditor is a php library for easily creating / editing images.
 It uses the GD library for file generation.

 # Dependencies